Lyne Park Playground is getting an upgrade!

 • Double flying fox

-• Nature play area for older children and inter-generational recreational experiences
+• Nature play area for older children and inter-generational recreational experience

-• An imaginative climbing and sliding boat plane – a playful nod to the site’s history as the former Rose Bay International Airport.
+• An imaginative climbing and sliding flying boat – a playful nod to the site’s history as the former Rose Bay International Airport (arriving late-2024)

 View the plans for the new playground: